phpbb/quickinstall/README.md

    - 📁`sources/`
    - 📁`settings/`

-> If you are upgrading from QuickInstall 1.6.16 (or older) you will need to copy the new 📁`customisations/` folder.

 > If you are upgrading from QuickInstall 1.1.8 (or older) you MUST review and re-save your old Profile settings.

 ## 💻 Requirements